What to Do in Pickering Yorkshire

 Just around the corner from the Pickering station, you will find the Beck Isle Museum which is located in a Grade II listed building.
 There are 27 themed rooms in the museum and an outdoor area that documents how life was in Yorkshire throughout the past.

-You will find displays including a barber’s shop, blacksmith forge and a 160-year-old printing press that still works today.
+You will find displays including a barber’s shop, a blacksmith forge and a 160-year-old printing press that still works today.
 There are displays of photos detailing life in Pickering from the 1920s.
 You can explore period shops, from the Victorian age, including a printer’s workshop, grocers’ shop, gentleman’s outfitters, pub and chemist’s shop and the industrial heritage gallery detailing the past of the Rosedale ironstone mine and railway.

 Pickering’s Weekly Market

 My first encounter with Pickering was when I discovered its weekly Monday market.
-The market runs down the main town street and has some brilliant stalls from Yorkshire cheese, to a fishmonger and some of my favourite pastry and pie stalls ever.
+The market runs down the main town street and has some brilliant stalls from Yorkshire cheese to a fishmonger and some of my favourite pastry and pie stalls ever.

 We had to make it a regular Monday outing to get curry pies and cheese straws when housesitting in the area.